-Jeh (pronounced “Jay”) Charles Johnson, a civil and criminal trial lawyer, is the current U.S. Secretary of Homeland Security.
+Jeh (pronounced “Jay”) Charles Johnson, a civil and criminal trial lawyer, was the U.S. Secretary of Homeland Security.
 Johnson received his B.A. from Morehouse College in 1979 and obtained his J.D. from Columbia University in 1982.
 Nominated by President Barack Obama in October 2013, and subsequently confirmed on December 16, 2013, by the U.S. Senate on a 78–16, vote, Johnson is only the fourth person to hold this cabinet position.

 Johnson was born on September 11, 1957 in New York, New York.
 His parents, Norma E. Johnson and Jeh V. Johnson, are associate director of Planned Parenthood Dutchess-Ulster Inc. in Poughkeepsie and senior lecturer in the art department of Vassar College in Poughkeepsie, respectively.
 Johnson began his career at the New York City, New York law firm Paul, Weiss, Rifkind, Wharton & Garrison LLP in the mid-1980s and left in 1989 to serve as Assistant U.S. Attorney in the Southern District of New York, a post he held until 1991.
 Here, Johnson prosecuted public corruption cases.
 Johnson then returned to Paul, Weiss in 1992.
 Two years later in 1994 he was elected the first African American partner at the firm.